A Fool's Hope

 Finding people for whom supremacy makes life hard isn't a challenge.
 Things are getting harder all the time, and for an increasing number of people.
 If there's something that you can do that will make it easier, do it—and do it not with the supremacist trick of deciding for yourself what is best needed, but rather by listening to them tell you what they need, and giving it to them.

 Finding people who ease themselves through supremacy isn't hard at all.
-Let's be honest: for most of us, we can just go to the nearest mirror.
+Let's be honest: For most of us, we can just go to the nearest mirror.
 Go look, and think about how to pay costs you aren't paying now, and then pay.
 Don't seek discomfort for its own sake, but don't run from it when it inevitably comes, and don't make a priority of avoiding the discomfort that attends paying repair's natural costs—including the cost of blame for our association with supremacy.
-Once we've done that inner work, we'll find it easier to seek those whose lives are harder and make them easier without imposing our own will and preference upon our largesse; we'll find it easier to to things both simple and complex to minimize damage and maximize repair; and we'll be well equipped to find open supremacists—that brood of vipers—and find ways to make it harder for them harder to perform their acts of violence, without paying the sort of cost that naturally attends abusing and harming others, by fighting them at their points of abuse.
+Once we've done that inner work, we'll find it easier to seek those whose lives are harder and make their situations easier without imposing our own will and preference upon our help; we'll find it easier to to do things both simple and complex to minimize damage and maximize repair; and we'll be well equipped to identify open supremacists—that brood of vipers—and discover ways to make it harder for them harder to perform their acts of violence without paying the sort of cost that naturally attends abusing and harming others, by fighting them at their points of abuse.

 Repair how?
 Fight how?
 Well ... what do you bring to the table?
 Where are you located?
 Who are you?
 What are your abilities and resources?